netdata/netdata/exporting/mongodb/README.md

 # Export metrics to MongoDB

-You can use the MongoDB connector and the experimental [exporting engine](../README.md) to archive your agent's metrics to a MongoDB database for long-term storage, further analysis, or correlation with data from other sources.
+You can use the MongoDB connector for the [exporting engine](/exporting/README.md) to archive your agent's metrics to a MongoDB database for long-term storage, further analysis, or correlation with data from other sources.

 ## Prerequisites